nzuguem/kubernetes-sandbox-environment/README.md

 - `8080`: Kourier for Knative - HTTP
 - `8443`: Kourier for Knative - HTTPS
 - `9080`: Nginx Gateway Fabric - HTTP
-- `9443`: Nginx Gateway Fabric - HTTPSÒ
+- `9443`: Nginx Gateway Fabric - HTTPS

 Execute the command `lsof -i:<PORT>` to identify the PID occupying one of these ports.
 Then execute the command `kill -9 <PID>` to kill the process